Henning-1025/Password-Strength-Checker/README.md

 # Password Strength Checker

-A simple C# console program that checks how strong or weak a passwrod is based on its' length and character types.
+A simple C# console program that checks how strong or weak a password is based on its' length and character types.

 ## Program Description